-Premises that cover large geographical areas such as forestry operations and sites that have linear infrastructure such as large sewage treatment plants, railway systems and road construction may have multiple emission sources using a variety of pollution-control techniques with varying efficiencies.
+Premises that cover large geographical areas and sites that have linear infrastructure such as large sewage treatment plants, railway systems and road construction may have multiple emission sources using a variety of pollution-control techniques with varying efficiencies.

 These activities may be determined as higher risk due to the type and complexity of discharges regardless of the controls in place.

-For more information on how the EPA assesses these activities see Section 4 of the risk assessment tool guidance.
+For more information on how the EPA assesses these activities see Section 4 of the risk assessment tool guidance (PDF 595KB).

 The closer the receiving environment or sensitive receiver is to a premises, the higher the risk posed from discharges and emissions.

 The risk assessment considers both population density and any particularly sensitive receivers nearby for air emissions.
 As population density increases, so will the proportion of sensitive individuals, as does the risk posed to human health and amenity from air and odour emissions.

 For water, the sensitivity of the environment is highly dependent on the receiving water-type, the state of the catchment and the pollutants discharged.
 For example, inland rivers are highly sensitive to discharges of phosphorous, while open oceans are not as sensitive; discharges into potable (drinkable) water supplies pose a higher risk to human health than those to other types of receiving waters.